winitzki/scall/tutorial/programming_dhall.md

   assert : unsafeDiv 3 2 === 1
 ```

-### Safe division with dependent types
+### Safe division via dependently-typed evidence

-The function `unsafeDiv` works but produces nonsensical results when dividing by zero.
+The function `unsafeDiv` works but produces wrong results when dividing by zero.
 For instance, `unsafeDiv 2 0` returns `2`.
-We would like to prevent using that function with zero values.
+We would like to prevent using that function when the second argument is zero.

-Although the type system of Dhall is limited, it has enough facilities to ensure that we never divide by zero.
+The type system of Dhall provides a facility to ensure that we never divide by zero.

 The first step is to define a dependent type that will be void (with no values) if a given natural number is zero, and unit otherwise: